 Naturally fermented, "live" foods have been around since the beginning of humankind.
 Fermented vegetables, fermented milk products (clabber, yogurt, cheese, buttermilk), kefir, fermented soy products (natto, miso, tempeh, soy sauce, fermented tofu), and even naturally fermented, unpasteurized beers are some of the most complete probiotics available.
 My favorite fermented food (besides unpasteurized beer, of course) is homemade sauerkraut.
 I keep a fresh batch going almost constantly, and some already made in the fridge at all times.
 It provides one of the widest varieties of probiotic bacteria that are known to protect against all kinds of digestive problems including excessive gas and stomach bloat.

-During those times when you're not home or don't have access to homemade sauerkraut or other fermented foods, I recommend the use of a commercial probiotic supplement.
-Look for one that can maintain viability without refrigeration, available in health food stores and online.
+During those times when you're not home or don't have access to homemade sauerkraut or other fermented foods, I recommend taking a quality probiotic supplement.

 Read More About Bloating, Gas, and Digestive Health

 What Causes Bloating and Excessive Gas?

 Learn four common causes of bloating and excessive gas.
 Read more

 Learn the four criteria that Dr. Williams uses to decide whether a probiotic supplement is worth purchasing.
 Read more